Skip to content

 The profound impact of sunlight on human health extends far beyond vitamin D synthesis and involves key cellular processes such as inflammation modulation, neurotransmitter production, and cell repair mechanisms.
-This article explains the complex interactions between sunlight, cellular redox states, melanin dynamics, and the regulation of the leptin signaling pathway in the skin, demonstrating how fundamentally natural light influences biochemical pathways essential for maintaining health and preventing disease.
+This article explains the complex interactions between sunlight, cellular redox states, melanin dynamics, and the regulation of the leptin signaling pathway in the skin, highlighting how natural light fundamentally influences biochemical pathways essential for maintaining health and preventing disease.

 Introduction

-Sunlight and the dynamics of cellular inflammation
+Sunlight and the Dynamics of Cellular Inflammation

 Proton shift and redox states